 Veterinary oncologists use many of the same types of cancer treatments that are available in human medicine: surgery, chemotherapy and radiation therapy.
 Sometimes a treatment plan includes a combination of these methods.

-Oncology specialists work together with the primary care veterinarian and the pet parent to create a customized plan for each patient.
-The goal is always to improve quality of life, while minimizing unpleasant side effects.
+Oncology specialists work together with the primary care veterinarian and the pet owner to create a customized plan for each patient.
+The goal is always to improve quality of life while minimizing unpleasant side effects.